charted-dev/charted/distribution/chart/README.md

 # 🐻‍❄️🛞 charted-server :: Helm Chart

 This is the official Helm Chart for bootstrapping a **charted-server** instance on your Kubernetes cluster easy and fast as possible~!
-The Helm chart detects what deployment type to use (i.e, filesystem => StatefulSet, other => Deployment) automatically.
+This is an easier choice if you prefer using **Helm** over writing your own manifests.

 ## TL;DR